 NOTE: All students must meet with your major Academic Advising team at Lane to assure information is accurate and current.
-Major requirements are different from four-year college to four-year college and may change every year.
-Associate degree
+Major requirements are different from four-year college, and may change every year.
+Associate degree requirements can also change from year to year.
+This is a Guide only and is not guaranteed to encompass all major/program requirements these are obtained through your Lane Academic Advising team.

-Lane Community College offers the lower division major and general education courses needed for students pursuing Horticulture major at the Oregon State University.
-The general education and major courses in the Transfer Guide meet the requirements for the Associate of Science Direct Transfer: Oregon State University degree.
+Lane Community College offers the lower division major and general education courses needed for students pursuing an

+Ethnic Studies major at the University of Oregon.
+The general education and major courses in the Transfer Guide meet the requirements for the Associate of Arts Oregon Transfer (AAOT) degree.
 Completing all courses may take longer than two years.